patthebug/msan622/final-project/README.md

 3. Parallel co-ordinates plot
 4. Heat map
 5. Stacked bar plot

+In the data for both, white and red wine, there is only one categorical variable available called 'Wine Quality Type' which determines the quality of the wine in question with 3 being the worst and 8 being the best.
+Rest of the variables are all numeric variables and determine the chemical content of the wine for that sample.

 ## Bubble Plot ##
 During the development of this visualization, I wanted to present flexibility to the user which is why this plot provides some level of freedom to the user to select the variables for the X, Y axes and also for the size of the bubble.